boisestate-vip/bender-ros/bender_firmware/README.md

 # bender_firmware
 This is a PlatformIO project that contains the firmware code for the Teensy 3.6 MCU.
 An easy way to get started with PlatformIO is to use Visual Studio Code, install the `PlatformIO IDE` extension, and just simply add this directory as an existing project.

 This project requires `rosserial_arduino` to generate the necessary header files to be included under the `lib` directory.
 These files are excluded from the git repository due to the number of files involved.
-To generate the required header files, first make sure you are in the `bender_base` directory then execute
+To generate the required header files, first make sure you are in the `bender_firmware` directory then execute
 ```
 sudo apt install ros-$ROS_DISTRO-rosserial-arduino && rosrun rosserial_arduino make_libraries.py lib/
 ```